 Gen Z news sources include channels like Facebook (37%), Google (33%), and YouTube (31%) to catch trending news, as well as Telegram accounts of news publications, like CNA, Kompas, and Mothership, to stay updated.2

 Gen Z identifies online sites as their preferred channels to catch trending news:

 Down the rabbit hole: Give them a new perspective

 Gen Zers want nuances in a world of bite-sized information.
-With so many people expressing opinions online and a pervasive cancel culture, they consult multiple sources to find out where online publications or platforms are getting their facts, and they search for multiple perspectives to form their own opinion and be able to back it up.
+With so many people expressing opinions online and a pervasive cancel culture, Gen Z consults multiple sources to find out where online publications or platforms are getting their facts, as well as search for multiple perspectives to form their own opinion and be able to back it up.